MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 The following table details the telemetry data that is collected by Operations Manager:

-::: moniker range="sc-om-2016"

->[!NOTE]
-> In addition to the data in the below table, Operations Manager 2016 UR10 also collects the information about **the platform the setup is hosted on** as part of the data collected under **Setup**.

-::: moniker-end

 | Data related To | Data collected |
 | --- | --- |